-This TPG is one of a suite of investment policies and guides-including Outcome Budgeting (TPP18-09), NSW Government Business Case Guidelines (TPP18-06), NSW Gateway Policy (TPP17-01) and NSW Government Guide to Cost-Benefit Analysis (TPP17-03)-that establish the framework to provide evidence to inform policy, prioritise investment, and maximise social benefits.
+This TPG is one of a suite of investment policies and guides-including Outcome Budgeting (TPP18-09), NSW Government Business Case Guidelines (TPP18-06), NSW Gateway Policy (TPG22-12) and NSW Government Guide to Cost-Benefit Analysis (TPG23-08)-that establish the framework to provide evidence to inform policy, prioritise investment, and maximise social benefits.

 This TPG, and supporting evaluation workbooks and evaluation resources, provide guidance and information on planning, implementing, and reporting on process, outcome, and economic and cost-benefit analysis evaluations.
-They apply to both internally conducted and externally commissioned evaluations.
+They apply to both internally and externally conducted evaluations.
 They do not, however, seek to cover the full range of activities that are conducted by agencies to develop, manage, and review initiatives.